reflexer-labs/geb/README.md

 To summarise:

 - It __is not__ meant to keep a peg to a certain value but rather float at fairly predictable rates
-- It __is__ meant to be used as trustless collateral with minimum or even no admin control and as infrastructure for other synthetic assets to be built on top.
+- It __is__ meant to be used as trustless collateral with minimum or even no admin control and as infrastructure for other synthetic assets to be built on top

 # Technical Differences Compared to Dai